 You have a number of options when sending products overseas.
 You can use the old standby of the USPS, and this is likely your most cost-effective option for small, lightweight packages.
 You can also use FedEx or DHL.
 Many smaller delivery companies specialize in sending larger orders or bulk items.

 Look at the costs and requirements for each and see what works best for you and your customers.
-You might find one charges a bit more upfront but offers perks another doesn’t.
+You might find one charge a bit more upfront but offers perks another doesn’t.
 You should also try out different providers and see which one gets your items there faster and in the best condition.
+Find companies that use reliable route optimization software to ensure that they are able to deliver your packages efficiently.

 Ask for Customer Feedback